sposterkil/sposterkil.github.io/resume/index.md

 ##Side Projects
 * I created a basic IRC bot in Python, as a project to help me learn the language.
 * I administer a Minecraft server for a 10-20 person userbase, running on a standard rack-based server.
-* I recently finished a tool to generate tags from large CSV files, for use in an internal ticketing system at [International Truck and Engine](http://www.internationaltrucks.com/trucks/).
+* I built a tool to generate tags from large CSV files, for use in an internal ticketing system at [International Truck and Engine](http://www.internationaltrucks.com/trucks/).
-* My current project is `gman`, a tool for managing multiple git repositories.
+* I made a Python script to manage all the various git repositories on my computer by tag, so I can update them in bulk.
+* I'm currently working on a simple music player for OS X, because I'm really not happy with any of the existing offerings.
+I just want a simple interface that can play FLAC, but it'll also serve as an opportunity to learn Xcode.

 ##Service
 * I volunteered on the Allen County Public Library (ACPL) Teen Advisory Board from 2009 to 2011, where I helped maintain the Young Adults department, reviewed pre-release copies of books for publishers, and acted as an assistant in running several library programs.